tonyxieuoft/euPredictR/README.md

 The author of the package is Tony Xie.

+The `parse_BLAST_json()` function and associated helpers made use of various packages. `dplyr` helped with data frame manipulation, `configr`, `readr`, and `rjson` helped with converting a .json input file into a nested R list, and `stringr` and `tools` helped with miscellaneous string manipulation tasks.
+The structure of BLAST .json output was elucidated in the BLAST tutorial by Wheeler et al. Otherwise, the author came up with the rest of the logic and wrote the function code and documentation themselves.

+The algorithms in the `build_predictions()` function and associated helpers are partially inspired by the software Splign, developed by Kapustin et al. in the late 2000s.
+More specifically. the assumptions of the `is_compatible()` helper function are directly derived from the assumptions in their paper.
+However, the author came up with the dynamic programming sub problems, devised an O(n^2) bottom-up implementation, and implemented recursive traceback to get the resultant prediction by themselves.
+Additionally, the author alone came up with the naive HSP merging algorithm without any external inspiration.

+The `gene_coverage_heatmap()` function makes use of the ggplot2 package to create heatmap plots of the gene coverage for the predicted coding sequences.
+Otherwise, the calculations of gene coverage and creation of the melted data frame was based on the author’s own logic.

+The `output_predictions()` function makes use of the purrr package for vector manipulation.
+The logic and code implementation of the rest of the function is the author’s own.

+No generative AI was used in the creation of the package.
+All documentation was written by the author themselves.

 ## References

 - Altschul S.F., Gish, W., Miller, W., Myers, E.W. and Lipman, D.J.